Ma-r-co/yahoo-shopping-ranking-ts/README.md

 # yahoo-shopping-ranking-ts
-This is a private project to learn TypeScript/React.
+This is a personal project to learn React/Typescirpt.